This post may contain affiliate links, which means I may receive a commission if you click on a link and purchase something.

 Circus sensory tubs and small world play

 Sensory tubs are a brilliant way to encourage learning through invitation to play.
 Little ones can explore their senses as well as practicing pouring and measuring, counting and patterning.
 There is also an opportunity for small world play too as they explore and comprehend the world around them.
-Here are some brilliant ideas for circus sensory tubs and small world play:

 - Circus sensory bin – This sensory bin uses popped popcorn and kernels, which is just so appropriate for a circus theme I think.